singmann/afex/README.md

 #>  $ correct  : logi  TRUE TRUE TRUE TRUE TRUE TRUE ...
 ```

-Because the data has plenty of levels of the random-effects grouping
+Because the data has plenty of levels of the random effect grouping
 factors we use the Satterthwaite method.
 For the random-effects grouping
-factors we begin with the maximal random-effects structure justified by
+factors we begin with the maximal random effect structure justified by
 the design (see Barr, Levy, Scheepers, & Tily, 2013).
 In this case this
 is by-subject random intercepts and by-subjects random slopes for
 `stimulus` and by-item random intercepts and by-item random slopes for